YYaaang/OptionQuantlib/README.md

 # Data Sources

-All options datasets were sourced from Kaggle user [Kyle Graupe](https://www.kaggle.com/kylegraupe)'s high-quality collections:
+All options datasets were sourced from Kaggle user [Kyle Graupe](https://www.kaggle.com/kylegraupe)'s high-quality collections.

+The raw datasets can be downloaded via the links below and processed using our conversion script:

 | Ticker | Dataset Period | Link |
 |--------|----------------|------|